What is a Phone Screen for a Job and How to Prep for It

 Making an Impression During the Phone Interview

 Making a strong impression during a phone interview differs from in-person interviews in several key ways.
-It's not just about answering questions, it’s about setting the right environment and being fully present.
-Start by choosing a quiet, private location free from distractions to ensure you can focus on the conversation.
+It’s not just about answering questions; it’s about setting the right environment and being fully present.
+Start by choosing a quiet, private location free from distractions to guarantee you can focus on the conversation.
 Having a digital or paper copy of your resume handy for quick reference can also help keep you on track.
+These preparations help you make a good impression on the interviewer by demonstrating professionalism and readiness.

 Avoid any distractions, like radios or TVs, that could interfere with your focus and communication.
 Since a phone interview lacks physical cues, verbal communication becomes even more important.
 Preparing thoughtful questions about the role and company shows you’re engaged and genuinely interested, adding to the positive dynamics of the conversation.